bme-db-lab/Functional-Dependency-Calculator/README.md

  - determine the primary and secondary attributes of the relational schema,
  - enumerate lossless and dependency preserving 3NF or lossless BCNF decompositions of the schema.

-Compatible and tested with SWI-Prolog (http://www.swi-prolog.org/).
-SWI-Prolog was chosen because of it's module concept, it's ability to run a HTTP server, exchange data in AJAX format and it's unit testing framework.
+Compatible and tested with [SWI-Prolog](http://www.swi-prolog.org/).
+This Prolog implementation was chosen because of its module concept, its ability to run a HTTP server, exchange data in AJAX format and its unit testing framework.

 Architecture
 ------------